-Rookie cards be very valuable, and a great investment if you have a good feeling about the player and his future, or if it's a vintage card from a player who became great and will have a lasting legacy.
+Rookie cards are very valuable, and a great investment if you have a good feeling about the player and his future, or if it's a vintage card from a player who became great and will have a lasting legacy.

 Some basketball cards have value for nostalgia, while others are rare and valuable for their features.
 Let's look at a few different types of cards that you can get to start your collection.

 Base or normal cards are the standard card in that set for that player.
 These are your "vanilla" or regular cards that are the most common and cheap to collect.
-If want to have a certain player or a certain set for your personal collection, the good news is that it's pretty easy to collect full sets of common cards, or to find all the common cards for a certain player unless it’s vintage from before the 1980’s.
+If you want to have a certain player or a certain set for your personal collection, the good news is that it's pretty easy to collect full sets of common cards, or to find all the common cards for a certain player unless it’s vintage from before the 1980’s.

 When collecting parallel cards, make sure you can find the serial number to know how many of those cards were made.
 For example, you should be able to see 48/100 or some number on the card, so you would know that you had card #48 out of the 100 that were printed.